 Leukemia is a cancer of your blood cells.
 Blood cells are produced in your bone marrow, which is the soft interior of your bones.
 Normally, blood cells are made in an orderly, controlled way.
-When leukemia develops, blood cells do not develop normally resulting in an overproduction of immature cells, which then fill up the space in the bone marrow.
+When leukemia develops, blood cells do not develop normally.
+An overproduction of immature cells then fills up the space in the bone marrow.
 As a result, normal blood cells that are responsible for fighting infections and preventing bleeding are under produced.

 In the vast majority of cases, leukemia has no known cause.
 In some cases, leukemia may be related to prolonged or significant exposure to radiation, some environmental chemicals (e.g. benzene), or certain types of chemotherapy.
 People with certain bone marrow disorders, such as myelodysplastic syndrome (MDS) and myeloproliferative diseases (MPD) have higher risks of developing leukemia.

 - Blood Tests: You will have blood tests drawn to determine if there are abnormal leukemia cells in your blood stream and if the number of normal white blood cells, red blood cells, and platelets are outside normal ranges.